 Skip to main content

+Need help generating SQL?
+Use Claude Code or Cursor with the RisingWave MCP server to generate and run SQL interactively.
 You can create and manage Apache Iceberg tables directly in RisingWave.
 When you create an internal Iceberg table (that is, a RisingWave-managed Iceberg table), RisingWave handles its lifecycle, while the underlying data is stored in the open Apache Iceberg format in an object store you configure.

 Create an internal Iceberg table